koluong/FOODEE/README.md

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Used Angular CLI to run on a local development server.
+Navigate to `http://xx.xx.xxx.xxx:4200`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding